larson-group/clubb_release/postprocessing/pyplotgen/README.md

              WANGARA
              ]

-# If uncommented, this line will override the real ALL_CASES given above, forcing pyplotgen to only plot some cases.
+# If uncommented, this line will override the real CASES_TO_PLOT given above, forcing pyplotgen to only plot some cases.
 ALL_CASES = [BOMEX]
 ~~~~
 `BOMEX` can be replaced with the name of any valid case, so long as it is one of the variables defined within this file.
 For example, to plot the fire and wangara case, one would do